projectcalico/calico/master/networking/legacy-firewalls.md

           },
 </pre>

-If present, you are using the Calico CNI Plugin with Calico IPAM.
-If the IPAM is set to something else, or the 10-calico.conflist file does not exist, you cannot use these features in your cluster.
+If it is present, you are using the {{site.prodname}} IPAM.
+If the IPAM is not {{site.prodname}}, or the 10-calico.conflist file does not exist, you cannot use these features in your cluster.

 Also, cluster administrators must have [configured IP pools](https://docs.projectcalico.org/master/reference/resources/ippool) to define the valid IP ranges to use for allocating pod IP addresses.